laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 This isn't _awful_ but could get messy if we have to have lots of configuration changes between environments.

-Modules would allow me to compose `technoblather` into one or more discrete units of infrastructure.
+Modules would allow me to compose technoblather into one or more discrete units of infrastructure.
-I could create a `technoblather` module, composed of `technoblather/networking`, `technoblather/monitoring`, and so on.
+I could create a technoblather module, composed of `technoblather/networking`, `technoblather/monitoring`, and so on.
 On a per environment basis, this would let me compose functional differences.
 Moreover, since modules allow for inputs and produce output (similar to creating classes), I could tweak the configuration for common components between environments.
-For example, if `technoblather` included `ec2`, one environment could run a `t1.micro` whereas another could run a `t2.large`.
+For example, if technoblather included EC2 instances, one environment could run a `t1.micro` whereas another could run a `t2.large`.

 ### Security

 Using workspaces, there is necessarily a single `.tfstate` which stores the state of the infrastructure being managed.
 As a result, configuring access control between environments is impossible.
-The `iam` policy responsible for pushing changes up to our backend (`s3`) can't distinguish between production and staging since both are contained in one file.
+The AWS IAM policy responsible for pushing changes up to our backend (S3) can't distinguish between production and staging since both are contained in one file.

 Using modules, I could create two separate `.tfstate` files for the two environments.
-This meant access control between the two environments was possible via `iam` policies allowing permissions to read/push to one `tfstate` and not the other.
+This meant access control between the two environments was possible via AWS IAM policies allowing permissions to read/push to one `.tfstate` and not the other.

 ### Developer experience